SHUTDOWN

 TECHNICAL IMPLEMENTATION

-Another consideration in the restraint relates to the development of ambient light and the renewal of street lighting.
-The more offices that are built, the brighter the place will be in the future.
-There should be no competition between the interior light of the offices and the exterior light of the illumination, but rather a meaningful dialogue.
+Another aspect of restraint concerns the development of ambient light and the renewal of street lighting.
+The more offices that are built, the brighter the place will become in the future.
+There should therefore be no competition between the interior light of the offices and the exterior light of the illumination, but rather a meaningful dialogue.
 The whip lanterns of the public street lighting prove to be extremely disturbing and should be replaced by contemporary fixtures.
-In the area of the façades, for example at Block E (the Speicherstadt is divided into blocks), historical light points were used, only the direction was changed to emphasise the textures of the brickwork.
+In the area of the façades, for example in “Block E” (the Speicherstadt is divided according to alphabetically designated blocks), historical light points were used, only the direction was changed in order to emphasise the textures of the brickwork.
 Proximity to the object and façade had definite priority.
-As a matter of principle, distance and surface illumination, simulations and extraneous colours were avoided.
-Downlights are prohibited by themselves because of glare, but also to exclude dramatic effects – artificial moonlight situations, etc. A quiet, spectacle that gives the place a quiet, nocturnal existence without dramatising or romanticising it.
+As a matter of principle, distance and surface light, ledge refractions and extraneous colours were avoided.
+Down-lights could not be used because of the glare, but also to exclude dramatic effects such as artificial “moonlight situations”.
+A silent spectacle that gives the place a quiet, nocturnal existence without dramatising or romanticising it.

 FAQ